openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

 ]
 ```

-This non-normative example shows a credential authorization request which is also a OpenID Connect authentication request.
+This non-normative example shows a credential authorization request which is also a OpenID Connect authentication request  (uses PKCE as defined in [@!RFC7636]).

 ```
 HTTP/1.1 302 Found